MikeRalphson/swagger-ui/README.md

 deepLinking | If set to `true`, enables dynamic deep linking for tags and operations.
 [Docs](https://github.com/swagger-api/swagger-ui/blob/master/docs/deep-linking.md) requestInterceptor | MUST be a function.
 Function to intercept try-it-out requests.
 Accepts one argument requestInterceptor(request) and must return the potentially modified request. responseInterceptor | MUST be a function.
 Function to intercept try-it-out responses.
-Accepts one argument responseInterceptor(response) and must return the potentially modified response. showMutatedRequest | If set to `true` (the default), uses the mutated request returned from a rquestInterceptor to produce the curl command in the UI, otherwise the request before the requestInterceptor was applied is used.
+Accepts one argument responseInterceptor(response) and must return the potentially modified response. showMutatedRequest | If set to `true` (the default), uses the mutated request returned from a requestInterceptor to produce the curl command in the UI, otherwise the request before the requestInterceptor was applied is used.

 ### Plugins